AlixYehia/Hardware-Software-Co-Design-of-AES-Encryption-Using-the-Nios-V-Processor/README.md

 # Hardware-Software-Co-Design-of-AES-Encryption-Using-the-Nios-V-Processor
-## For information about AES (Advanced Encryption Standard), this repo will be useful: https://github.com/AbdurrahmanKhalifa/AES--Verilog
+## For information about the used RTL of AES (Advanced Encryption Standard), this repo will be useful: https://github.com/AbdurrahmanKhalifa/AES--Verilog

 ## System Block Diagram
 ![System Block Diagram](assets/System%20Block%20Diagram.png)